Akashsri3bi/Kafka-EndUser/README.md

-# Apache Kafka Application with Spring Boot
+# Apache Kafka Application with Spring Boot (End User)

 ## Introduction
 This project is a Spring Boot application that integrates with Apache Kafka for messaging.
 It demonstrates how to produce and consume messages with Kafka, providing a robust and scalable solution for message-driven architectures.